ronming1303/Python-Lecture/README.md

-# Python Lecture Editored by Ron
+# Python Lecture Edited by Ron